The Great Battle (film)

-The Great Battle is a 2018 South Korean historical epic action film directed by Kim Kwang-sik.
-It features an ensemble cast led by Zo In-sung, Nam Joo-hyuk, and Park Sung-woong, with Bae Seong-woo, Uhm Tae-goo, Kim Seol-hyun, Park Byung-eun, Oh Dae-hwan, Sung Dong-il, Jung Eun-chae, and Yu Oh-seong in supporting roles.
+The Great Battle is a 2018 South Korean epic historical action film written and directed by Kim Kwang-sik.
+It is about the siege of Ansi Fortress in 645 CE and the epic eighty-eight day battle that Yang Manchun and his Goguryeo troops fought against invading Tang forces.
+It stars Zo In-sung, Nam Joo-hyuk, and Park Sung-woong.

 The Great Battle received polarized reactions from the audience, with some praising it and others criticizing its lack of historical accuracy.
 Nevertheless, the film was a commercial success and grossed over US$41.5 million.

 Premise

 The Great Battle is a historical film about the siege of Ansi Fortress in 645 CE and the epic eighty-eight day battle that Yang Manchun and his Goguryeo troops fought against 20,000 invading Tang forces to defend it.
 The movie opens with the Battle of Mount Jupil on June 23, 645 CE, followed by the Tang dynasty attack on Ansi Fortress to take over the land of Goguryeo for land expansion.
 While the Tang dynasty sought to make troops of Yang Manchun surrender by using artillery weapons, Ansi's defenders withstood and protected the Ansi Fortress from the attack despite having a numerically inferior number of soldiers.
 Ultimately, Goguryeo troops won against the Tang after Yang Manchun's arrow successfully inflicted fatal damage on the Tang Emperor Taizong, resulting in his troops retreat due to their emperor's wound and low supplies.